-After a lacklustre maiden Tour de France in which sprinter Matt Goss finished five times in the top 3 (second in Saint-Quentin and Brive-la-Gaillarde and third in Tournai, Metz and Paris) without managing to clinch a single win, Shayne Bannan's squad stole the show in 2013, not just because of the infamous incident in which the team bus got stuck under the gantry at the end of stage 1, but especially thanks to its victory in the Nice team time trial and the yellow jersey switching from Phil Anderson's former disciple, Simon Gerrans, to the first African rider to lead the Tour de France, Daryl Impey!
+After a lacklustre maiden Tour de France in which sprinter Matt Goss finished five times in the top 3 (second in Saint-Quentin and Brive-la-Gaillarde and third in Tournai, Metz and Paris) without managing to clinch a single win, Shayne Bannan's squad stole the show in 2013, not just because of the infamous incident in which the team bus got stuck under the gantry at the end of the opening stage to Bastia, but especially thanks to its victory in the Nice team time trial and the yellow jersey switching from Phil Anderson's former disciple, Simon Gerrans, to the first African rider to lead the Tour de France, Daryl Impey!
 Its next two participations, however, were marred by bad luck.
-In 2014, decimated by Michael Matthews' fall before the Grand Départ in Leeds then that of Simon Gerrans, who was knocked over by Mark Cavendish on the very first stage, the best place it achieved was fourth by Michael Albasini in Saint-Étienne.
+In 2014, decimated by Michael Matthews' fall before the Grand Départ in Leeds then that of Simon Gerrans, who was knocked over by Mark Cavendish on the very first stage, its best performance was Michael Albasini's fourth place in Saint-Étienne.
 In 2015, Matthews and Gerrans hit the deck hard again, going down in stage 3 together with Daryl Impey and Albasini.

 The pendulum swung back in the team's favour in 2016, when Matthews broke the curse with his maiden stage win in Revel.
 After narrowly missing out on the yellow jersey on Mont Ventoux, Adam Yates netted Orica its first distinctive jersey on the Champs-Élysées, finishing as the best young rider and fourth overall.
 In 2017, Simon Yates became the first rider in the history of the race to succeed his brother as the winner of the white jersey.
 Along with the promising Australian climber Jack Haig, who comes from mountain biking just like Cadel Evans and came in fourth in Paris–Nice this season, the British twins have shifted the focus of the team —now sponsored by Mitchelton, another of Gerry Ryan's portfolio, has shifted its focus from its original specialisation in sprints to the high mountains, so far without success.
 Adam Yates, its designated leader for when the road bends towards the sky, finished 29th in both 2018 and 2019.
 However, a bumper crop of four stage wins in the 2019 Tour more than made up for this disappointment!